hashicorp/docker-vault/ubi/README.md

   the container can access Atlas features as well.
 * Finally a specific Vault build is fetched and the rest of the Vault-specific configuration happens according to the Dockerfile.

+## Submitting UBI Images to the RedHat Container Registry

+Build the images:

+    make build

+Set the registry key and project ID (PID) for enterprise and OSS and push the images:

+    make push-images OSS_REGISTRY_KEY=...
+ENT_REGISTRY_KEY=...
+OSS_VAULT_PID=...
+ENT_VAULT_PID=...

+Part of the image push process will ask to press 'Enter' after verifying that the build image matches the expected version.
+The registry key and PID can be found in the RedHat portal.